learn-academy-2019-alpha/week5-assessment-a-visai/rails-intro-assessment.md

 ```

 ### 5. What is the public folder used for in Rails?
+Holding assets that the application can access without talking to a server.
 ### 6. Write a rails route for a controller called "main" and a page called "game" that takes in a parameter called "guess"
+get 'game' => 'main#guess'

 ### 7. What are cookies for?
 How do they work?
 What is the difference between a session and a cookie?
+Cookies are used for storing variables between page refreshes or redirects.
+The main difference is session data is stored on a server whereas cookies are stored in the users browser.
 ### 8. In an html form, what does the "action" attribute tell you about the form?
 How do you designate the HTTP verb for the form?

 ### 9. Why would you use an instance variable in a rails controller?
+An instance variable can be used to pass ruby methods around in rails. <%==>
 ### 10. Name two rails generator commands and what files they create:

 ### 11. There is a table called "squirrels".
 What SQL code would we write to print everything in the table?
+SELECT * FROM squirrels
 ### 12. What is a foreign key?
 Where would you use it in a has many/belongs to relationship?
 [Your Answer]